BPod123/NEWSFLASH-Data/README.md

 # NEWSFLASH-Data
-Tool for compiling data collected by NEWSFLASH into a database.
+Tool for compiling data collected by the [NEWSFLASH](https://github.com/BPod123/NEWSFLASH) headline scraper into a sqlite database.